 - They are indestructible.
-Apparently, Crocs make all their shoes with a unique patent-protected foam.
-It is this special formula that makes their shoes virtually indestructible (unless you burn yours on the fire like my partner, that is).
-This closed-cell resin paired with the chunky design keep your feet safe from the rocks and sticks lurking around the crag.
+Apparently, Crocs make all their shoes with unique patent-protected foam.
+It is this special formula that makes their shoes virtually indestructible, unless you melt them on the campfire like my partner, that is.
+This closed-cell resin paired with the chunky design keeps your feet safe from the rocks and sticks lurking around the crag.
 Blowing a heel strap or tearing through your shoes shouldn’t ever be a concern either.

 - They are Breathable.
 The breathability of these shoes is also a massive benefit.
 The chances are your feet are going to get pretty damn hot and sweaty working on your proj.
 This is part of the reason why climbers’ feet are so susceptible to fungal infections, so taking your feet out of your climbing shoes whenever possible is always a good idea.
 Get those funky feet out of your climbing shoes and get the fresh air flowing through those bad boys.

 - They offer closed-toe protection.
-Take it from someone who stubs a toe on every outing, having a little toe protection as you fumble from one route to the other is a lifesaver.
+Take it from someone who stubs a toe every time I leave the house, having a little toe protection as you fumble from one route to the other is a lifesaver.

 - You can make a shoe sandwich.
 If you just want to move over to the boulder beside you, or simply want one last dunk in the chalk bucket before pulling on, then it can be pretty annoying to take off your climbing shoes only to put them back in 30 seconds later.
 I love that I can just keep my climbing shoes on, half-slip into my Crocs, and waddle over to the next boulder with minimal faffing.

-As you can probably tell, I think these brightly-colored beauties are some of the best footwear you can find for climbing lurking around the crag, but if couldn’t make a Croc convert out of you (yet), then here are a few more traditional options that you might prefer.
+As you can probably tell, I think these brightly-colored beauties are some of the best footwear you can find for lurking around the crag.
+But if I have failed to make a Croc convert out of you (yet), then here are a few more traditional options that you might prefer.

-Before Crocs reigned supreme as the king of the crag shoe, flip flops (or thongs to our friends down under) were the go-to footwear for many.
+Before Crocs reigned supreme as the king of the crag shoe, flip flops (or thongs to our Aussie friends) were the go-to footwear for many.

-It’s not hard to see why flip-flops share plenty of the underlying characteristics of Crocs.
+It’s not hard to see why flip-flops are a popular crag shoe, after all, they share plenty of the underlying characteristics of Crocs.
 They are, breathable, lightweight, and easy to slip on – also very cheap and widely available.